14 Spooky Audiobooks To Listen To This Halloween Instead Of Trick-or-Treating — AUDIO

 Tom Mison has had us all terrified in his role as Ichabod Crane in Sleepy Hollow, and now he’s back narrating the original short story.
 No Halloween is complete without a reading of this eery tale — and I dare you not to scream every time the Headless Horseman shows up.

-might not be the first novel that leaps to mind when you’re thinking of spooky Halloween reading material — but add in a handful of zombies and it’s exactly what you’re after.
+Pride and Prejudice might not be the first novel that leaps to mind when you’re thinking of spooky Halloween reading material — but add in a handful of zombies and it’s exactly what you’re after.
 In this crazy and hilarious re-imagining, Lizzie Bennet doesn’t just have to do battle with class prejudice; she literally has to do battle with flesh-eating monsters.

 A writer returning to his childhood hometown with his wife and children sounds like the perfect start to a cozy, gentle tale, right?
 That’s what I thought, too — until it became clear there was something very wrong with the children in Colony, West Virginia.
 These children come out at night… and they’re scary enough to make you seriously wary of any young trick-or-treaters that knock on your door.